 Host a Course - Similar to a private course, we come to your facility and train your staff, but also you allow other local technicians to attend.
 No minimums for these and you get 2 free students.

 Our 40-hour course is approved through the Louisiana Department of Health and Hospitals, Office of Public Health, Central Office of Engineering Services ( LDH-OPH-COES ) for their backflow licensing requirement.
 It is a stand alone course with no additional 3rd party exams or fees and would be valid throughout the state for annual backflow testing but not always for initial testing, see below:

 Backflow Prevention Assembly Testing is regulated by two entities in Louisiana, depending on the application.

-The Louisiana State Department of Health and Hospitals maintains a list of certified testers for the state, they accept ASSE 5110 courses or approved equivalents, our course is approved through them as equivalent in length and exams to ASSE 5110.
+The Louisiana State Department of Health and Hospitals maintains a list of certified testers for the state, our course is approved through them as equivalent in length and exams to ASSE 5110.
 The list of testers is posted at https://ldh.la.gov/assets/oph/Center-EH/engineering/CCC/LA_Approved_General_Testers.pdf - The full rules and regs are outlined on their rules, title 51 sec 346 part B - https://ldh.la.gov/assets/oph/Center-EH/engineering/Rules/CCC_Backflow_Final_Rule_LR_July_20_2016.pdf

-On our YouTube Channel, we created a series of videos where we test the four types of preventers using both types of procedures if you wanted to check out the differences:
+On our YouTube channel, we created a series of videos where we test the four types of preventers using these procedures if you're not familiar with them: